 - Carer’s Leave may help carers balance work and caring.

-- There are benefits to a national charity working with community-based organisations: Carers Trust provides a national voice; and the Network Partners contribute an important reach into local communities.
+- There are benefits to a national charity working with community-based organisations: Carers Trust provided a national voice; and the Network Partners contributed an important reach into local communities.

-- There is a need for carer specialist organisations to deliver Working for Carers.
-Carers Trust Network Partners understand the needs of carers and have established trust with local communities.
+- There was a need for carer specialist organisations to deliver Working for Carers.
+Network Partners understand the needs of carers and have established trust with local communities.

-- Delivery needs to be tailored to the demographics of the local area; it is important to be able to establish positive working relationships and a sense of a shared identity.
+- Delivery needs to be tailored to the demographics of the local area.

-- Individualised, and varied, support is important, which looks holistically at needs and barriers to employment; however, there are limits to support Employment Advisors can personally provide.
+- Individualised, and varied, support is important, which addresses needs and barriers to employment in a holistic way.

-- An internal audit of local services should be conducted to support Advisers to signpost carers to relevant specialist support.
+- An internal audit of local services should be conducted so carers are signposted to relevant specialist support.